JuliaPOMDP/DiscreteValueIteration.jl/README.md

 # ParallelValueIteration

-This package performs parallel value iteration on a multi-core machine.
-At the moment, it provides Gauss-Siedel and vanilla value iteration solvers.
+This package implements a value iteration solver for Markov decision processes (MDPs).
+A multi-core parallel is availiable as well.
+At the moment, Gauss-Siedel and vanilla value iteration solvers are provided.

 ## Installation